falreis/backpropagation/README.md

 - Sometimes the network will get stuck in a local minumum
 - Since weights are initialized randomly, some initial configurations fail despite many epochs of training (no learning, local minimum)
 - Activations hugely affected my results
-- The netowkr suffers from vanishing gradient
+- The network suffers from vanishing gradient

 As such, only about 70% of the time I find that the network was able to 'learn'.
 Although, I'm happy with the results, as this was more an excersize for me to understand backprop and gradient descent than actually implementing it for use.
 Here's an example: